phinixplus/docs/source/cpu/intro.typ

 #let intro = [

 = Introduction <heading-introduction>
-This document is the official specification for the PHINIX+ Central Processing Unit.
+This volume is the official specification for the PHINIX+ Central Processing Unit.
 It is intended to explain in detail the capabilities and the layout of the processor in an abstract manner in order to remain agnostic of the possible implementations of it.
 While this document doesn't try to make any assertions